 Key Takeaways & Lessons Learned

-Adopting AI and automation in a content program pays off fastest when teams prioritize repeatable micro-processes rather than trying to automate entire workflows at once.
+Using AI and automation in a content program is most effective when teams focus on repeatable small tasks.
+Trying to automate entire workflows at once is less efficient.
 Start with small, high-frequency tasks—content briefs, template SEO checks, and scheduling—so the team sees measurable time savings within a sprint.
 Those wins build trust, reveal integration gaps, and make broader pipeline changes easier to adopt.

 Practical quick wins for awareness-stage programs